versluis/P2-Categories/README.md

 Known Issues
 ============

 The category drop-down menu no longer works in Safari 10 on a Mac.
-Still works fine in Firefox and Microsoft Edge.
+Still works fine in Firefox and Microsoft Edge, and Safari 9.
+Thanks, Apple!

 Further Reading